vicentefiguer0a/vicentefiguer0a/README.md

 <h1 align="left">Hi 👋, I'm Vicente Figueroa</h1>
 <h3 align="left">I'm currently a Full-Stack Development student @Codeup who has found a passion for coding.</h3>

-- ⚡ I’m currently learning about Java File I/O.
+- ⚡ I’m currently learning about JUnit testing in Java.

 - 👨‍💻 All of my projects are available at (coming soon...)